eeshugerman/gnome-shell-theme-default-light/README.md

 really just a few hacks on top to fill in the cracks.

 ## License
-"Default"-light is distributed under the terms of the GNU General Public License, version 2 or later.
+This work is distributed under the terms of the GNU General Public License, version 2 or later.
 See the [COPYING][license] file for details.

 [sass-lang]: https://sass-lang.com/